Advertiser Learning in Direct Advertising Markets: Model and Estimation

 \subsubsection{Learning About Match}

-The expression for true match values in Equation (\ref{eq:conditional_match}) presumes that the CTR is known.
-Using the standard beta-binomial distribution as applied to the prior for $\tilde{c}_{as}$ from Equation (\ref{eq:prior_ctr}) and the likelihood for $n_{asw}^{I}$ from Equation (\ref{eq:views_and_clicks}), and taking the expectation of $\delta_{asw}$ with respect to $\tilde{c}_{as}$ in Equation (\ref{eq:conditional_match}), we can express the advertiser's updated expected match with site $s$, $\tilde{\delta}_{asw}$, as
+The expression for true match values in Equation (\ref{eq:conditional_match}) is conditioned on the true CTR, $c_{as}$.
+Taking the expectation of $\delta_{asw}$ in Equation (\ref{eq:conditional_match}) with respect to the posterior distribution of $\tilde{c}_{as}$ , the advertiser's updated expected match with site $s$, $\tilde{\delta}_{asw}$, is given by